OPM/pyopmspe11/docs/text/configuration_file.rst

     """Set the model parameters"""
-    spe11c master     #Name of the spe case (spe11a, spe11b, or spe11c) and OPM Flow version (master or release) complete gaswater #Name of the co2 model (immiscible or complete) and co2store implementation (gaswater or gasoil [oil properties are set to water internally in OPM flow]) corner-point      #Type of grid (cartesian, tensor, or corner-point) 8400 5000 1200    #Length, width, and depth [m] 420               #If cartesian, number of x cells [-]; otherwise, variable array of x-refinment
+    spe11c master     #Name of the spe case (spe11a, spe11b, or spe11c) and OPM Flow version (master or release) complete gaswater #Name of the co2 model (immiscible, convective [convective requires a Flow version newer than 22-08-2024], or complete) and co2store implementation (gaswater or gasoil [oil properties are set to water internally in OPM flow]) corner-point      #Type of grid (cartesian, tensor, or corner-point) 8400 5000 1200    #Length, width, and depth [m] 420               #If cartesian, number of x cells [-]; otherwise, variable array of x-refinment